Systemic Discrimination in De-Risking

 While anyone can be de-banked, Muslim Canadians are hit hardest.

-• Major mosques and humanitarian groups have had accounts closed overnight, sometimes involving millions of dollars.
+Major mosques and humanitarian groups have had accounts closed with 30 day notice, sometimes impacting millions of dollars of donations for beneficiaries.

 Personal accounts are closed, affecting mortgages, business operations, and basic transactions